autowarefoundation/autoware/perception/ground_segmentation/docs/ray-ground-filter.md

 | `max_y`                       | double | The parameter to set vehicle footprint manually                                                                                                                                                                                |

 ## Assumptions / Known limits

+The input_frame is set as parameter but it must be fixed as base_link for the current algorithm.

 ## (Optional) Error detection and handling